montaque-reynolds/montaque-reynolds.github.io/docs/syllabus/03-learning.md

 # Course Outcomes, Objectives, and Competencies {-}

+## Course Discussion and Reading Schedule

+The course reading and discussion schedule is posted on the course website (https://lccc-phi-240-course-website.netlify.app/discussions/week-01) under the *"Discussions"* tab.
+The headings each pertain to a chapter in the required course book.

 ## Outcomes {-}

 Students will be able to analyze written, oral, auditory, and visual messages and their implications in order to communicate effectively with a clear understanding